Duke University: Campus

+University Chapel

 Duke Chapel, an icon for the university, can seat nearly 1,600 people and contains a 5,200-pipe organ.

-Duke University currently owns 256 buildings on 8693 acre of land, which includes the 7044 acre Duke Forest.
+Duke University currently owns 245 buildings on 8693 acre of land, which includes the 7044 acre Duke Forest.
 The campus is divided into four main areas: West, East, and Central campuses and the Medical Center, which are all connected via a free bus service.
 On the Atlantic coast in Beaufort, Duke owns 15 acre as part of its marine lab.
 One of the major public attractions on the main campus is the 54 acre Sarah P. Duke Gardens, established in the 1930s.

 Duke students often refer to the West Campus as "the Gothic Wonderland", a nickname referring to the Collegiate Gothic architecture of West Campus, a style chosen by the Campus's founders after campus visits to the University of Chicago, Yale, and Princeton.
 Much of the campus was designed by Julian Abele, one of the first prominent African-American architects and the chief designer in the offices of architect Horace Trumbauer.
 The residential quadrangles are of an early and somewhat unadorned design, while the buildings in the academic quadrangles show influences of the more elaborate late French and Italian styles.
-The freshmen campus, known as East Campus, is composed of buildings in the Georgian architecture style.
+The first-year campus, known as East Campus, is composed of buildings in the Georgian architecture style.
 In 2011, Travel+Leisure listed Duke among the most beautiful college campuses in the United States.

 Duke Chapel stands at the center of West Campus on the highest ridge.
 Constructed from 1930 to 1935 from Duke stone, the chapel seats 1,600 people and, at 210 ft is one of the tallest buildings in Durham County.